 Modular vs. Integrated Design

-A modular ring with separate head and shank allows shank replacement while preserving the original head.
-An integrated design requires complete reconstruction.
+Modular jewelry consists of replaceable components — individual parts can be replaced without affecting others, standardized components are available from multiple suppliers, and repairs are easier and less expensive.
+A modular ring with a separate head and shank allows shank replacement while preserving the original head.
+An integrated design may require complete reconstruction if one area is damaged.

 Standard vs. Proprietary Components